UKNOF

 UKNOF (United Kingdom Network Operators' Forum) was an open forum for the exchange of operational and technical information for Internet network operators in the United Kingdom.

 Three one-day events where held per year, and are vendor-supported so attendance is free.

 UKNOF was notable for including regular Internet history presentations as part of a project to collect information about the history of the UK Internet.

-Events were primarily organised by a 17-strong volunteer Programme Committee drawn from UK and international Internet operations community – the people on this committee come from a wide and representative range of organisations: large telcos, mobile operators and IXPs, through to regional and local players and freelance technologists.
+Events were primarily organised by a volunteer Programme Committee drawn from UK and international Internet operations community – the people on this committee come from various network operations aligned organisations.

 The UKNOF's legal entity (UKIF Limited) is overseen by a six-person Board of Directors, guided by an Advisory Committee.

 The last UKNOF was held on September 27th to September 28th, 2023; it was the 52nd event held.

+UKNOF was closed down in 2024.
+Ongoing UK network infrastructure community events are now held in the NetUK context.